mf2vec-dev/vscode-metafont/README.md

 **Note:** Many features are still under development.

-- Syntax highlighting
+- Language features\
+  syntax highlighting, semantic highlighting, hover, code indentation, code folding, token definition, etc.
 - METAFONT file management\
   In the *MF Files* view, `.mf` files can be grouped in different categories.
-Parameter files can be marked as default job file to quickly generate proof sheets.
+Parameter files can be marked as default job file for easy reference in other features.
+- Useful commands\
+  This extension provides commands to run METAFONT or generate proof sheet PDFs.
 - Preview of:
   - Current glyph (glyph preview)\
     Shows a preview of a glyph depending on your caret's (text cursor's) position.
 You can lock the reference to keep showing a specific glyph when editing other parts of your code.